zb1ackcat/Export-all-V3/README.md

 If you are on a mac you will need to use CMD + SHIF + "." while in the main hard drive to see the temp folder.

+Things to do:

+Update the make_header() func to go through all the possible fields like make_dict() does and then change limit of make dict() to 100 like Make_header